kdheepak/blog/content/34-neovim-quality-of-life-features.md

 # Live Substitution

 By default, `vim`’s `:substitute` command only modifies the document when you execute the command by pressing `Enter` (`<CR>`).
-In `neovim`, you can update the document interactively.
-You can also have a preview of all the changes you are going to make.
+In `neovim`, you can update the document interactively. `neovim` also shows you a preview window of all the changes you are going to make in the document.

 ![](images/nvim-live-substitution.mov.gif){.fullwidth}